NElnour/bioinformed.github.io/bloom_filters.md

 author: Nada Elnour
 ---

-Bloom filters are data structures that speed up set querying [1].
-To do so, a bloom filter makes querying a non-deterministic decision problem that returns if the item of interest is **not** in a set.
-While lossy, the approach allows efficient search and queying of large sets to test membership, because the two operations are independent of the size of the set.
+Bloom filters are data structures that speed up searching a set [1].
+To do so, a bloom filter makes searching or **querying** a set a non-deterministic decision problem that returns if the item of interest is **not** in a set.
+While lossy, this approach removes the dependency of searching on the size of the set.
+As a result, bloom filters allow us to quickly query a large set to test if it contains the desired item.

 Bloom filters are implemented as binary arrays.
-When the user adds an item $$i$$ to a set, it will first pass through $$k \in \mathbb{N}$$ hash functions, $$f:i \mapsto \{0,1, \cdots , m - 1\}$$, where $$m$$ is the size of the bloom filter.
+When we add an item $$i$$ to a set, the item will first pass through $$k \in \mathbb{N}$$ hash functions, $$f:i \mapsto \{0,1, \cdots , m - 1\}$$, where $$m$$ is the size of the bloom filter.
 That is, each of the hash functions will map the item to one of the filter's indices.
-For every map, the bit pointed to by the index is changed to $$1$$.
-Hashing of an item given the different hash functions (here simply linear transformations) creates a profile or "fingerprint" of indexing.
+For every map, the bit pointed to by the index is changed to $$1$$ or **True**.
+Given the different hash functions, hashing an item creates a profile or "fingerprint" of indexing.

-Here's a simple implementation in python:
+Here's a simple implementation in python using linear transformations as hash functions:

 ``` python
 from bitarray import bitarray